bartobri/bitcoin-toolkit/README.md

 Usage
 -----

+#### Basic Usage

+SYNOPSIS: `btk <command> [<args>]`

 Bitcoin Toolkit installs an command line tool named `btk` that handles commands and arguments much like git.
 The first argument for btk is always a command, and all following arguments are options for the specified command.

-#### Basic Usage

-`btk <command> [<args>]`

 For example, this will create a new compressed private key in Wallet Import format:

 ```
 $ btk privkey -n -C -W